 Saffron farms create for one time and produce saffron for at least seven years or even ten years.
 That means we aren’t forced to plow farms every year, and we should care about soil nutrients and farm pests.
 This farming method has some advantages and disadvantages that we will discuss soon.

-You can use garden soil and some enriching fertilizers such as rotten cow manure or leaf soil fertilizer to prepare your soil.
+You can use garden soil and some enriching fertilizers such as rotten cow manure1 or leaf soil fertilizer to prepare your soil.
 Be careful about weed seed sources, and don’t mix them with your soil.

 4. Plant Saffron Bulbs in the Pots